nvim-lualine/lualine.nvim/README.md

                             -- and right will be placed on its right.
                             --

-      cond = nil,           -- Condition function, the component is loaded when the function returns `true`.
+	    separator_always_visible = nil, -- Allows the component separator to always be visible even if the component output is empty cond = nil,           -- Condition function, the component is loaded when the function returns `true`.

       -- Defines a custom color for the component: